-If you want more flowers in your garden, and you want them fast, May-June is a great time to add new plants to your flowerbeds and pots.
+If you want more flowers in your garden, and you want them fast, April-June is a great time to add new plants to your flowerbeds and pots.
 At this time of year, you can buy plants that are just about to come into flower and, after the last frosts, plant them straight out into the garden where they will romp away.
 But with so many plants to choose from, how do you know which are the easiest plants to grow and which will give you the most flowers?

 We’ve chosen 10 plants that are easy to grow and will flower right through summer and into autumn – some will even give you year-round colour and interest.
-All of the plants are perennial, so if you plant them in May-June, you can look forward to flowers within weeks and for many summers to come.
+All of the plants are perennial, so if you plant them in April-June, you can look forward to flowers within weeks and for many summers to come.
 There are colours and shapes to suit every taste and every style of garden, and they’re all great for attracting bees and other pollinating insects to your garden.

 If you’re looking to add some instant colour to your flowerbeds from June until the first frosts, penstemons are a great choice.
 Most varieties flower for months and are equally at home in the middle of a border or growing in a pot.
 The tubular flowers look like a small foxglove, they come in a range of colours and are popular with bees.
 Grow in full sun or partial shade.
 Penstemons are short-lived perennials that can suffer in cold, wet winters.
 Take summer cuttings to make new plants to replace any you lose over winter.